 - Be as self-sufficient as possible by bringing food and other supplies with you.

-- Be prepared to practice the same precautions away, as you would at home:
+- Be prepared to practice the same public health guidance and precautions away, as you would at home:

-- Maintain 2 metre physical distancing with people outside your travel group
+- Maintain a 2 metre physical distance with people outside of your travel group especially in line ups.

-- Wear a mask if you cannot keep a safe distance from people outside of your travel group for an extended period of time
+- Wear a mask if you cannot keep a safe distance from people outside of your travel group.

 - Cough or sneeze into a tissue or into your elbow.
 Throw away your tissue and wash or sanitize your hands as soon as possible.

 - “Know before you go”- It is important to check with regions or communities before travelling and respect each community’s decision.